 Everything on the gun is either reversible or ambidextrous, and the rifle model comes with M-LOK rails for accessory additions.
 While the Scorpion might use proprietary magazines, they are very affordable and easy to find.

 Magpul has even gotten into the Scorpion game and produced a variety of magazines, including a drum for the gun.
 The CZ Scorpion comes with wonderful iron sights, is optic ready, and is surprisingly accurate.
+It fits in my Plano All Weather Tactical gun case and is always ready to go.

 Trigger is heavy